Asday/righttobeoffensive.com/content/story/_index.md

 The data structure and form description is all very static for a business reason that turned out to not matter at all, making changes many times more difficult than they need to be for no benefit.
 Delivering the desired data shape from Eee as a JSON schema would have been infinitely preferable.

 There were a great many awkward and annoying hoops through which I had to jump to use Expo that wouldn't have been the case had I made the (scary) decision to learn Swift or Objective-C instead.
-One example is that Expo holds the keys bundling and distribution themselves, so you're forced to stay on SDK versions they support, which keep changing and deprecating/removing features my admittedly simple app relied on.
+One example is that Expo holds the keys to bundling and distribution themselves, so you're forced to stay on SDK versions they support, which keep changing and deprecating/removing features my admittedly simple app relied on.

 The docs I wrote for the store, while nice, are essentially a weird reinvention of TypeScript without any of the good features like transpiler static checking.
 I avoided using TypeScript because I was apprehensive that I should be delivering a product rather than learning new things.